jiricodes/42-sudoku/README.md

 cd tests
 make
 ```
-which uses the example-solution to run tests.
+which uses the `example-solution/` to run tests.

 ## Contributions